whatsupmailbox/whatsupmailbox.github.io/_posts/2015-12-04-Square-Hue-Subscription-Box-December-2015-Nail-Polish-Review.md

 <br>

-<p>Baby, Baby, Baby 2010 is a purple metallic color with a "micro shimmer" finish.
+<p><b>Baby, Baby, Baby 2010</b> is a purple metallic color with a "micro shimmer" finish.
 I'm not too sure if I'm in love with this color yet (still deciding), but it does look cool, just not as great on my olive skin tone.
 I tend to avoid anything in the purple color family.
 So, although it's a unique color to receive, I think I'll be gifting this to someone who will appreciate it more (and look better with it too!).</p>

 <br>